 Sydney Observatory is a museum and education centre set in gardens overlooking Sydney Harbour.
 The historic site commands some of the best views in Sydney.

 A short history of Sydney Observatory

 Built in 1858, Sydney Observatory is one of the most significant sites in the nation’s scientific history.
 It is recognised as an item of ‘state significance’ by the New South Wales Government and is heritage listed.

 Beginning as the centre of scientific research for the colony of New South Wales, the Observatory has a seminal role in the history of timekeeping, meteorology and astronomy in Australia.
 Now known as Observatory Hill, the site was previously known as Windmill Hill, Citadel Hill, Fort Phillip and Flagstaff Hill.
-Each name indicates the site’s function over time all of which relied on it being the highest point over Sydney Harbour.
+Each name indicates the site’s function over time all of which relied on it being the highest point over Sydney Cove.